Creska/SO2019/README.md

-# Bikaya - Phase 0
+# Bikaya - Phase 1

-This is the first phase of a a lab project from an [SO course](http://www.cs.unibo.it/~renzo/so/) from the [University of Bologna](https://www.unibo.it/en).

-The main goal of this phase is the setup of a multi-architecture build system.
-The actual logic is very simple and closely related to this [example project](https://github.com/Maldus512/umps_uarm_hello_world/tree/example).
-While the example just writes to `terminal 0` a string, this program reads `terminal 0`'s input up to the first *newline* character and prints the string to `printer 0`.
+This phase implements the PCB and ASL functionality.
+It uses Linux style lists to arrange PCB in process queues and in trees.
+Every process queue is handled by a SEMD contained in the ASL, and both the process queue and the tree are relevant to ASL manipulation.

 ## Building the project
 In this example we're building for the ARM architecture.